baconjs/bacon.js/README.md

 `EventStream` a stream of events.
 See methods below.

+`stream.subscribe(f)` subscribes given side-effect function to event stream.
+Function will receive Event objects (see below)

 `stream.map(f)` maps values using given function

 `stream.filter(f)` filters values using given predicate

-`stream.subscribe(f)` subscribes given side-effect function to event stream.
-Function will receive Event objects
+`stream.merge(stream2)` merges two streams into on that delivers events from both

 `stream.toProperty(initialValue)` creates a Property based on the EventStream.
 You can optionally pass an initial value

-`stream.merge(stream2)` merges two streams into on that delivers events from both

 Property
 --------